Skip to main content

 3. Show both analysis and coding

-Analyst programmer roles sit between requirements and implementation.
-Your letter should prove you can understand user needs, then turn them into code, fixes, tests, or cleaner workflows.
+Analyst programmer roles bridge requirements and implementation.
+Your letter should show you understand user needs and can turn them into code, solutions, tests, or improved workflows.

 See what that sounds like